petermatts/nfl-season-predictor/src/Instructions.md

 To pick a game, click on the button of the team you pick to win.
 If you think the teams will tie click the **@** or **VS** button.

+When picking playoff games there is no option to pick a tie.
+Again, picking a team to win is as simple as clicking on it.
+Teams advance to the next round once all games in the current round have been picked.
+Note that changing season picks may result in a hard reset of your play off bracket if the playoff picture changes.
+Also note that future playoff rounds for a confrence (and Super Bowl) are cleared if an earlier round pick has been changed.

+For more about showing playoff brackets see the settings descriptions below.

 ---

 ## Sign In/Sign Up